chinapedia/wikipedia.abstract.en/Page/Isaac_Newton.md

 Commemorations

-Isaac_Newton_statue.jpg]] Newton's monument (1731) can be seen in Westminster Abbey, at the north of the entrance to the choir against the choir screen, near his tomb.
+]] Newton's monument (1731) can be seen in Westminster Abbey, at the north of the entrance to the choir against the choir screen, near his tomb.
 It was executed by the sculptor Michael Rysbrack (1694–1770) in white and grey marble with design by the architect William Kent.
 The monument features a figure of Newton reclining on top of a sarcophagus, his right elbow resting on several of his great books and his left hand pointing to a scroll with a mathematical design.
 Above him is a pyramid and a celestial globe showing the signs of the Zodiac and the path of the comet of 1680.
 A relief panel depicts putti using instruments such as a telescope and prism.[86]
 The Latin inscription on the base translates as:

   Here is buried Isaac Newton, Knight, who by a strength of mind almost divine, and mathematical principles peculiarly his own, explored the course and figures of the planets, the paths of comets, the tides of the sea, the dissimilarities in rays of light, and, what no other scholar has previously imagined, the properties of the colours thus produced.
 Diligent, sagacious and faithful, in his expositions of nature, antiquity and the holy Scriptures, he vindicated by his philosophy the majesty of God mighty and good, and expressed the simplicity of the Gospel in his manners.
 Mortals rejoice that there has existed such and so great an ornament of the human race!
 He was born on 25 December 1642, and died on 20 March 1726/7.—Translation from G.L.
 Smyth, _The Monuments and Genii of St. Paul's Cathedral, and of Westminster Abbey_ (1826), ii, 703–704.[87]

 From 1978 until 1988, an image of Newton designed by Harry Ecclestone appeared on Series D £1 banknotes issued by the Bank of England (the last £1 notes to be issued by the Bank of England).
 Newton was shown on the reverse of the notes holding a book and accompanied by a telescope, a prism and a map of the Solar System.[88]

-Newton_by_Eduardo_Paolozzi_2003-03-10.jpg's _Newton, after William Blake_ (1995), outside the British Library]]
+'s _Newton, after William Blake_ (1995), outside the British Library]]

 A statue of Isaac Newton, looking at an apple at his feet, can be seen at the Oxford University Museum of Natural History.
 A large bronze statue, _Newton, after William Blake_, by Eduardo Paolozzi, dated 1995 and inspired by Blake's etching, dominates the piazza of the British Library in London.